farfilli/Solid-Edge-Part-RePainter/README.md

 Hovering the mouse on the row header will highlight the corresponding geometry

+The status bar contains:
+- button to refresh the table (in case you switch to another part)
-The status bar contains a progress bar and a button to restore initial styles
+- button to restore initial styles
+- a progress bar

 Releases here: https://github.com/farfilli/Solid-Edge-Part-RePainter/releases